Authors: Michael Neugart and Anna Zaharieva

 Authors: Darius Griebenow, Jens J. Krüger, and Michael Neugart

-Abstract: When setting up the world's largest emission trading system to combat carbon dioxide pollution, European policymakers were facing strong pressure to supply industry with free allocations of emission allowances.
-This has led to the issue of over-allocation of allowances with, however, limited evidence to which extent this over-allocation occurred.
+Abstract: When setting up the world's largest emission trading system to reduce carbon dioxide pollution, European policymakers faced intense pressure to supply industry with plenty of emission rights.
+This has brought attention to the over-allocation of certificates, with limited evidence regarding the extent to which this over-allocation occurred, i.e. that caps were defined too generously.
 After all, measuring the extent of over-allocation properly requires the construction of a meaningful counter-factual.
-We propose an approach which exploits a policy change in the allocation of allowances in 2013, when the third phase of the European Emissions Trading System (ETS) started.
-From then onward, electricity producers were not granted free allowances anymore, in contrast to all other installations which were endowed with allowances.
-By comparing these groups, we attempt to assess how installations would have behaved in Phase 3, had they still received free allowances as the comparison group did.
-Compared to Phase 2, electricity producers in Phase 3 were, on average, holding 505804 allowances less.
-This change in stocks is driven by the policy-induced reduction in the free allowances, while no change can be observed in purchases, sales, and carbon dioxide emissions.
+We propose an approach that exploits a policy change in the allocation of certificates in 2013, when the third phase of the European Emissions Trading System (ETS) started.
+From then onward, electricity producers were no longer granted free allocations, in contrast to all other installations endowed with certificates.
+By comparing these groups, we assess how installations would have behaved in Phase 3, had they still received freely allocated certificates as the control group did.
+Compared to Phase 2, electricity producers in Phase 3 held, on average, 424680 fewer certificates, while emissions, sales, and purchases did not change We interpret these findings indicating toward over-allocation.
+Relative to the number of certificates awarded to the electricity-generating installations in Phase 2, over-allocation amounts to 64%.

 Sponsored by the Federal Ministry of Education and Research